jnk838/insight-week-challenge/pages/challenges/elementary.md

     This <a href="https://pubchem.ncbi.nlm.nih.gov/periodic-table/" target="_blank">link</a> will probably be very helpful.
 ---

-The following list of elements contains a secret message:
+The following list of elements contains a hidden secret message:

 `Mercury,
 Lead,